History of United States drug prohibition: 2000s

 2001: 16 million in the U.S. were drug users.

 2008: Several reports stated the benefits of drug courts compared with traditional courts.
-Using retrospective data, researchers in several studies found that drug courts reduced recidivism among program participants in contrast to comparable probationers between 12% to 40%.
+Using retrospective data, researchers in several studies found that drug courts reduced recidivism among program participants in contrast to comparable probationers between 12% and 40%.
 Re-arrests were lower five years or more later.
 The total cost per participant was also much lower.
-Office of National Drug Control Policy reports that the Actual youth drug use, as measured as the percent reporting past month use has declined from 19,4% to 14,8% among middle and high school students between 2001 and 2007.
+Office of National Drug Control Policy reports that the Actual youth drug use, as measured as the percent reporting past month use has declined from 19.4% to 14.8% among middle and high school students between 2001 and 2007.

-2009: Gil Kerlikowske, the current Director of the Office of National Drug Control Policy, signaled that the Obama Administration would not use the term "War on Drugs," as he claims it is counter-productive and is contrary to the policy favoring treatment over incarceration in trying to reduce drug use.
+2009: Gil Kerlikowske, the current Director of the Office of National Drug Control Policy, signaled that the Obama administration would not use the term "War on Drugs," as he claims it is counter-productive and is contrary to the policy favoring treatment over incarceration in trying to reduce drug use.
 "Being smart about drugs means working to treat people who go to jail with a drug problem so when they get out and return to the communities you protect, you will be less likely to re-arrest them".

 2010: California Proposition 19 (also known as the Regulate, Control and Tax Cannabis Act) was defeated, with 53.5% of California voters voting "No" and 46.5% voting "Yes."

-2010: The Fiscal Year 2011 National Drug Control Budget proposed by the Obama Administration devoted significant new resources, $340 million, to the prevention and treatment of drug abuse.
+2010: The Fiscal Year 2011 National Drug Control Budget proposed by the Obama administration devoted significant new resources, $340 million, to the prevention and treatment of drug abuse.

 2012: Colorado and Washington (state) passed laws to legalize the consumption, possession, and sale of marijuana.

-2014: Alaska, Minnesota and Oregon passed laws to legalize the consumption, possession, and sale of marijuana.
+2014: Alaska and Oregon passed laws to legalize the consumption, possession, and sale of marijuana.

-2016: recreational marijuana use was legalized in California, Massachusetts, Nevada and Maine.
+2016: California, Massachusetts, Nevada and Maine passed laws to legalize the consumption, possession, and sale of marijuana.